ShivangVora1206/uni-assistant/README.md

 The `main.py` file is the main file which is used to run the application.
 It fetches the data from the uni-assist APIs and displays it.

 ## local.json
-A lazy db file just to store the data fetched used to compare newer response from the previous one to identify the difference and see what has changed.
+A lazy db file just to store the data fetched, used to compare newer response from the previous one to identify the difference and see what has changed.